colon3ltocard/pyindexedtar/README.md

 # pyindexedtar

 A "proof of concept" of a python class to work with indexed Tar for big data archives.
-The use case is to retrieve members of a "many member" tar archive without seeking from one member to the next.
+The use case is to retrieve members of a "many members" tar archive without seeking from one member to the next.

 The idea is to add a first file at the beginning of the tar file which serves as